imahdio/HTML-Essential-Training/03-Understanding the Power of HTML/README.md

 > <p class="intro">content</p>  //true
 > <p class="class1 class2">content</p>  //true
 > ```
-> -id is a global attribute that is similar to class but we’re only allowed to use one specific id in each HTML element. *(based on my own test and tries and study friend’s opinion , I revised this hint due to wrong believes in main quotation)*
+> -id is a global attribute that is similar to class but we’re only allowed to use one specific id in each HTML element. *(based on my own test and tries and study friend’s opinion, I revised this hint due to wrong believes in main quotation)*
 > ```html
 > <p class="class1 class2" id="id1">content</p>  //true
 > <p class="class1 class2" id="id1 id2">content</p>  //wrong , cannot use several id like class in one element
 > ```
 > -although we can use either class or id for targeting css but class is best for css more than id.
 -ids are particularly helpful for addressing particular elements with JavaScript or, with a targeted link.
 That’s why It’s a good convention to use just one element with any particular ID name in an entire HTML page **when interacting with javascript or links**.
-[For example in this link](https://codepen.io/jensimmons/pen/WNeJErX?editors=1100) , there is a table of contents with links that jump to the elements that have the matching ID.
+[For example in this link](https://codepen.io/imahdio/pen/eYjyjqp) , there is a table of contents with links that jump to the elements that have the matching ID.
--contenteditable is a global attribute that lets a visitor to a page edit the content of that page.
+-`contenteditable` is a global attribute that lets a visitor to a page edit the content of that page.
 Notice that it doesn’t change the content in the HTML and if you refresh the webpage , it goes back to the original.
-[Code link](https://codepen.io/jensimmons/pen/KKPRZLJ?editors=1000)
+[Code link](https://codepen.io/imahdio/pen/oNMpPjG)
--lang is a global attribute that tells the browser what language the content is in.
+-`lang` is a global attribute that tells the browser what language the content is in.
--dir (stand for direction) is a global attribute that gives us a way to explicitly tell the browser in which **direction** the text flows.
+-`dir` (stand for direction) is a global attribute that gives us a way to explicitly tell the browser in which **direction** the text flows.
 ![](https://user-images.githubusercontent.com/64577273/145069325-c8972710-d735-4a03-9956-cbba75a4eace.jpg)
 -Class , ID , Lang and Dir are 4 most important global attributes.
 List of global attributes can be found in MDM web docs.